Blui322/lab-express-rest-crud-mvc-index/README.md

 Add a catch-all route so that when the visited URL does not match any of the routes, a 404 response is sent.
 You may also wish to respond with a message for the user, such as `"Sorry, no page found!"`.

+### Test Your Routes

+You should be able to test your routes both in the Browser (since every call is a GET call) or in Postman.
+You should try Postman since you will need to test other routes (POST, PUT, DELETE) in Postman.

 ## Bonuses

 Create a `GET` route at `/locations/people` that organizes each person according to their location.
 The JSON data outputted should look like the data below.
 Study the data to figure out the connection.